 Ten-year-old Georgia lives in a house that was supposed to be underwater, that is sinking, that has already sunk, and that soon will sink for good.
 The Party at the Edge of the World follows Georgia and a gaggle of ghosts, parents, and friends as they navigate what it means to live life on the brink: of ecological disaster, time, magic, and loss.
 Presented in a site-specific and immersive format, this is an original play about childhood, togetherness, and how we embrace both grief and joy in the face of the massively unthinkable.

 The Party is a play in-development right now!
 A small group of writers spent the summer synthesizing a semester’s worth of theory and experimentation–the product of our student forum called “Ecological Disasters: Investigation Through Performance.”
 Armed with the outlines of characters and plot, our tight-knit team of actors and designers will spend the first part of the fall playing and experimenting together to finalize the script.
-After a short rehearsal process, intimate performances will take place at the College of the Environment at 284 High Street, from November 19 through 21, 2021 at 8 pm.
+After a short rehearsal process, intimate performances will take place at the College of the Environment at 284 High Street, from November 19 through 21, 2021 at various times.

 What prompted you to create a theater piece exploring environmental policy?